 Along with having a copy of your prescription on hand, knowing the dimensions of your glasses makes it quick and easy to buy your next pair online.
 Once you know the measurements of your best-fitting frames, you can confidently choose a pair with a similar fit and feel.

-- Store this measurement in your MyAccount (Optional) so you can always shop with your ideal fit.
+3. Store this measurement in your MyAccount (optional), so you can always shop with your ideal fit.

-- Browse the site and only see frames in your size so you can focus on style.
+4. Browse the site and only see frames in your size, so you can focus on style.

 Now that you know how to search eyeglasses frame size, you can refine your search for your glasses measurements and then continue searching for the styles, brands, shapes, and materials.
-If you’re wondering how to measure your pupillary distance and eye size, take a look at our other guides.
-So, ready to start finding your perfect frames?
+And to complete your glasses measurements, you can also learn how to measure your Pupillary Distance (PD).